AsiaWi/hangman/README.md

 * [**Screen Record**](https://chrome.google.com/webstore/detail/screen-recorder/hniebljpgcogalllopnjokppmgbhaden) extension to create video of the game for README file
 * [**Ezgif**](https://ezgif.com/video-to-gif) - to convert video into gif for README file

+### IMPORTS
+* I have imported and used Python packages and external packages:
+  * `os` : used to clear the terminal with clear() function
+  * `random`: used to randomly select questions from word list
+  * `pyfiglet`: used for additional font for welcome and game over page
+  * `english_words`: list of words needed for the game
+  * `colorama` - used to apply color to the game in terminal

 ## DEPLOYMENT
 The app has been displayed thanks to template provided by Code Institue to allow others to test the code.